 I hope you see the relevant point.
 It is this: the bottom line is reason.
 The bottom line is what makes sense.
 This is why God says, “Come, let us reason together” (Isaiah 1:18).
 This is also why He places the facts of Christ’s life and death before us (as well as the facts of our sinful condition) prior to expecting any response of faith.

 This "bottom line" of reason with regard to human freedom points unavoidably to our need of a Savior.
 Why?
 Because we really are - all of us - in bondage to a power that makes no sense.
 Simple honesty brings us to the point where we are forced to acknowledge that we are self-centered egoists who are always in a functional mode of "me first."
 And this mode of "me first" leads to selfish, indulgent ways that put us on a path of self-destruction.
 But even if we are able to "contain" these self-destructive tendencies through rigid self-control or laser-focused busyness, we are still painfully aware of our need of redemption.
 Why?
-Because a conscience that is not hardened through continual violation bears witness to how our state of self-absorption keeps us from helping those in need as we would want them to help us were our roles reversed. ("Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets" - Matthew 7:12.)
+Because a conscience that is not hardened through continual violation bears witness to how our state of self-absorption keeps us from helping those in desperation and need as we would want them to help us were our roles reversed. ("Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets" - Matthew 7:12.)

 We may succeed in posturing ourselves as non-egocentric, but convincing others (and even ourselves) does not change us into something we are not.
 The desperate necessity in each of our lives is to confess our great need of Christ and be born into the family of God.
-Only the resultant regeneration that flows from this act leads to a caring heart that brings joy and fulfillment.
-And only this results in human freedom.
+Only the resultant regeneration that flows from this act leads to a caring heart that brings joy and fulfillment - and only this results in human freedom.

 "A new heart also will I give you, and a new spirit will I put within you" (Ezekiel 36:26).